I enjoy doing DIY projects and crafts. It's a great way to make use of free time.

-How to Find and Preserve Sand Dollars for Use in Crafts
+Where to Find Sand Dollars

 If you’re a beach lover, you’ve probably seen sand dollars at the shore.
-Maybe you’ve found the occasional one at the water’s edge, or even stepped on one in the shallows.
-You’ve doubtless seen tons of the white echinoderms in souvenir shops, where they’re often in the form of earrings and necklaces, or painted with beach scenes.
+Maybe you’ve found the occasional one at the water’s edge or even stepped on one in the shallows.
+You’ve doubtless seen tons of the white echinoderms in souvenir shops, where they’re often in the form of earrings and necklaces or painted with beach scenes.

 If you want to find sand dollars, you don’t have to wait for fate to lend a hand.
 By learning about the dollar’s habits, you can find lots of them!

-First of all, you need to know that the greenish brown sand dollars are probably still alive.
+First of all, you need to know that the greenish-brown sand dollars are probably still alive.
 If you find one this color, turn it over and look at the underside.
 If the tiny spines are moving, the specimen is still alive.
 You might want to return this one to the surf after sharing it with the kids.
 If the spines aren’t moving, or if the sand dollar appears white, tan, or gray, it’s dead.

 Many sand dollars can be found right at the edge of the surf.
 Just walk the beach and carefully watch the sand under retreating waves.
 You’ll need to be quick.
 If the dollar is alive, it will dig itself under the sand in a matter of seconds, leaving you wondering where in the heck it went.
 The best time to search is at low tide, but I’ve found them at all different stages of the tides.

 You can also find sand dollars higher up on the beach, but you’ll have to dig for them.
 Look for a slight irregular hump in the sand that has a hole or two in it, especially at the bottom.
 Using your toe or a small shovel, dig down about three or four inches to find your treasure.
 I must warn you that this is a lot of exercise for your calf muscles.
 After digging up several hundred sand dollars one afternoon, I could hardly walk for the next couple of days!